Joey Meneses Player Props: Nationals vs. Mets

-Joey Meneses -- batting .256 with two doubles, a home run, a walk and six RBI in his past 10 games -- will be in action for the Washington Nationals against the New York Mets, with Jose Butto on the hill, on April 25 at 7:10 PM ET.
+The Washington Nationals, including Joey Meneses and his .422 slugging percentage in past 10 games, including three extra-base hits but no homers), take on starter Kodai Senga and the New York Mets at Citi Field, Wednesday at 7:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Twins.
+He had three hits (going 3-for-5 with two RBI) in his most recent game against the Mets.

 Joey Meneses Game Info & Props vs. the Mets